Guide to buying Southwest points

-- Southwest Rapid Rewards® Performance Business Credit Card – Earn up to 100,000 points: Earn 70,000 points after you spend $5,000 on purchases in the first three months.
-Plus, earn an additional 30,000 points after you spend $25,000 on purchases in the first six months.
+- Southwest Rapid Rewards Performance Business Credit Card – 80,000 Southwest points after you spend $5,000 on purchases in the first three months of account opening.

 Outside of using a credit card you can earn points through qualifying activities such as flying, staying partner hotels, car rentals and more.

 Check out our guide to earning Southwest points here.

 You can buy Southwest points by navigating from their homepage to their points purchasing portal or by going directly there with this link.

 Can you give Southwest points as a gift?